-Each Company in the Group adopts the Vitality UK Enterprise Risk Management Framework ("ERMF"), which is underpinned by a comprehensive set of risk policies, frameworks, and guidelines to ensure that adequate processes and procedures are in place to manage risks.
+DGEL relies on the implementation of the Vitality UK Enterprise Risk Management Framework ("ERMF") which is embedded in each material company within the Group.
+This is underpinned by a comprehensive set of risk policies, frameworks, and guidelines to ensure that adequate processes and procedures are in place to manage risks.
 These documents are aligned with the current regulatory requirements, including Solvency II.
-Various assurance activities are undertaken to support the business in monitoring the risks within Vitality UK and ensuring there is sufficient compliance with the framework.
+Various assurance activities are undertaken to support the business in monitoring the risks within Vitality UK and ensuring there is sufficient compliance with the Framework.
 Activities include tracking key risk indicators against Vitality's risk appetite, annual attestation to risk policies, incident reporting and thematic risk assurance reviews.
+Risk training takes place across the organisation at all levels from Board members to employees.